-Global investment firm The Carlyle Group and private equity firm Stellex Capital Management have agreed to acquire and merge shipbuilder Vigor Industrial LLC, Portland, Ore., and MHI Holdings LLC, a ship repair and maintenance company based in Norfolk, Va.
+Global investment firm The Carlyle Group and private equity firm Stellex Capital Management announced yesterday it had completed the acquisition and merger of shipbuilder Vigor Industrial LLC, Portland, Ore., and MHI Holdings LLC, a ship repair and maintenance company based in Norfolk, Va.
 The terms of the deal were not disclosed.

-The combination will create a bicoastal company involved in ship repair services and commercial and defense-related fabrication services.
-Key customers include the Navy, Coast Guard, Military Sealift Command, Boeing, cruise lines, fishing fleets, barges and ferry services for local and state governments, and other key commercial and defense customers.
+The merger creates a bicoastal company involved in ship repair services and commercial and defense-related fabrication services.
+Key customers include the Navy, Coast Guard, Military Sealift Command, Boeing, cruise lines, fishing fleets, barges and ferry services, and other key commercial and defense customers.

-The Carlyle Group will become majority owner of the combined company.
-Equity for the investment will come from the Carlyle U.S. Equity Opportunity Fund II, a $2.4 billion fund that focuses on middle-market and growth companies in the U.S. and Canada.
-As part of the transaction, Stellex Capital, MHI’s existing owner, will contribute new equity to the platform, while Vigor’s CEO Frank Foti will roll a portion of his existing Vigor ownership stake into the combined company.
+The Carlyle Group is the majority owner of the combined company.
+Equity for the investment came from the Carlyle U.S. Equity Opportunity Fund II, a $2.4 billion fund that focuses on middle-market and growth companies in the U.S. and Canada.
+As part of the transaction, Stellex Capital, MHI’s previous owner, contributed new equity to the platform, while Foti rolled a portion of his Vigor ownership stake into the combined company.

-Vigor, majority-owned by CEO Frank Foti, is a provider of vessel fabrication and ship repair services.
+Vigor is a provider of vessel fabrication and ship repair services.
 It employs 2,300 people and operates eight drydocks across the Pacific Northwest and Alaska, including the largest floating drydock in North America.
 No word on how many of these people will be retained by the new company, although when the sale was announced in July, Vigor said that no layoffs were expected.
 MHI Ship Repair has 800 employees.